The Most Irresistible Strawberry Shortcake You’ll Make All Summer

 Directions

-• Whisk flour, baking powder, salt, and sugar.
+• Whisk flour, baking powder, salt, and sugar in a large bowl.

 Latest Posts